Skip to main content

 StateStores workflows, versions, executions, usersStateless between executions

-ScalingSingle instance per deploymentMultiple runners per orchestrator
+ScalingSingle instance per deploymentMultiple runners per hub

 Architecture Overview